Multi-Tenancy

 Creating a Tenant

-- Go to Settings > Tenants
+- Go to Settings > Tenants.

-- Click Add Tenant
+- Click Add Tenant.

-- Provide a name and optional description
+- Provide a name and optional description.

-Assigning Connections
+Assigning vDCs

 Assigning Users

-Users are assigned to one or more tenants.
-A user's role and permissions are scoped to their assigned tenant(s).
+Users can be assigned to one or more tenants.
+Their role applies inside the assigned tenant scope.

 | User Type | Tenant Access |